First, the Basics

 Why This Matters for Your Setup

 Why does this even matter for your setup?
 Because it can simplify what you pack.
 Instead of bringing a separate, dedicated power bank for your phone, your jump starter can potentially cover both bases.
 This is especially true for shorter trips or when you're car camping and don't need to power a lot of devices.
-My first car camping trip involved a cooler, a camp stove, and a separate $40 power bank.
-My second trip, I realized my jump starter already had USB ports.
-That saved me a bit of space and weight in the trunk.
-It's a small win, but those add up.
-Here's the rundown:
+A basic camping kit often includes a cooler, a camp stove, and a separate $40 power bank.

 Making the Right Choice